salboaie/SwarmESB/README.md

 parallel computing and loose coupling usually obtained with asynchronous messages, message queues, pub/sub channels, message and service busses.
-While this project is build using Node.js and Redis, this project will present "swarming" as a new fundamental concept, comparable, but from the code maintainability perspective a lot simpler than direct usage of Enterprise Integration Patterns or than the Actor model used in Scala and Erlang.
+While this project is build using Node.js and Redis, this project will present "swarming" as a new fundamental concept, comparable, but from the code maintainability perspective a lot simpler than direct usage of Enterprise Integration Patterns or the Actor model used in Scala and Erlang.

 ## Examples